ietf-wg-cellar/flac-specification/rfc_backmatter.md

 This appendix provides some considerations for encoder implementations aiming to create highly compatible files.
 As this topic is one that might change after this document is finished, consult [this web page](https://github.com/ietf-wg-cellar/flac-specification/wiki/Interoperability-considerations) for more up-to-date information.

+## Non-subset streams

+As described in section [format subset](#format-subset), FLAC specifies a subset of its capabilities as the Subset format.
+Certain decoders may choose to only decode FLAC files conforming to the limitations imposed by the Subset.
+Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to stay within the limitations of the FLAC Subset format.

 ## Variable block size

 Because it is often difficult to find the optimal arrangement of block sizes for maximum compression, most encoders choose to create files with a fixed block size.
 Because of this many decoder implementations suffer from bugs when handling variable block size streams or do not decode them at all.
 Furthermore, as is explained in [section addition of block size strategy flag](#addition-of-block-size-strategy-flag), there have been some changes to the way variable block size streams were encoded.
 Because of this, when maximum compatibility with decoders is desired it is RECOMMENDED to only use fixed block size streams.

 ## 5-bit Rice parameter {#rice-parameter-5-bit}

 As the addition of the 5-bit Rice parameter as described in [section addition of 5-bit Rice parameter](#addition-of-5-bit-rice-parameter) was quite a few years after the FLAC format was first introduced, some early decoders might not be able to decode files containing such Rice parameters.
 The introduction of this was specifically aimed at improving compression of 24-bit PCM audio and compression of 16-bit PCM audio only rarely benefits from using a 5-bit Rice parameters.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to only use 4-bit Rice parameters when encoding audio with a bit depth higher than 16 bits.
+Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to not use 5-bit Rice parameters when encoding audio with a bit depth of 16 bits or lower.

 ## Rice escape code